 All applicants should have a strong background in engineering mathematics, which includes three semesters of calculus, differential equations, linear algebra, and probability.
 In addition, students entering the doctoral program must have a sound working knowledge in computing.

-The admission process involves submitting the application for admission, undergraduate and graduate transcripts from previous colleges and universities attended, GRE test results, three letters of reference, a résumé and a statement of career goals and aspirations, and a self-assessment of past background.
+The admission process involves submitting the application for admission, undergraduate and graduate transcripts from previous colleges and universities attended, three letters of reference, a résumé, and a statement that includes a self-assessment of past background and articulation of career goals and aspirations.
 Translations of international credentials must be provided if they are not in English; in some cases, applicants will be required to have documents evaluated by an external agency.
 A satisfactory score on the TOEFL examination is required for non-native English speakers.
+GRE test results are recommended but not required.
 All of an applicant's background is examined before an admission decision is made.

 Policies